 The week prior to the examination, a list of questions will be posted on CompClass.
 Of those questions, five will appear on the final exam.
 Of those five questions, you will be required to answer one question in a complete essay: introduction, body (support), and conclusion.
 You will be graded on your notes and how thoroughly you answer the question(s).
 You may use your textbook and any of the articles posted under "Instructor Added Course Materials" in CompClass.

-Be certain to hand in your notes to the proctor.
+Be certain to scan and email or otherwise forward your notes to the proctor.
 These process notes are worth 30% of your final grade for this examination.